 Has there ever been a purer, more intimate sonic experience than that provided by a good pair of headphones?
 Revealing all the detail and brilliance of the best in recorded music, great headphones deliver sound to the common man that otherwise only exists in professional listening rooms with walls of expensive electronics.
 And while you can get some serious bang for your buck from the cheap seats, virtually nothing compares to the transcendent experience of a top-tier pair of cans.

 The name for these earphones pretty much says it all.
-Designed by the company that helped write the blueprint for modern in-ear monitors (alongside Capitol Studios), the RM are tuned for near-linear sonic reproduction, with a soundstage meant to emulate the immaculate sound found in the control room of a pro studio.
-Custom crafted and 3D-printed for each and every nook and cranny of your ear canal, the RM monitors offer a near-perfect fit, and impressive noise isolation of up to -26dBs.
+Designed by the company that helped write the blueprint for modern in-ear monitors, the UE 18+ are tuned for near-linear sonic reproduction, with a soundstage meant to emulate the immaculate sound found in the control room of a pro studio.
+Custom-crafted and 3D-printed for each and every nook and cranny of your ear canal, the UE 18+ headphones offer a near-perfect fit and impressive noise isolation.

-Thanks to their triple shot of advanced, balanced armature drivers, the RM offer a brilliantly accurate reproduction of exactly what’s been laid down in the recording — no artificial colors or preservatives added.
-The result can make poorly recorded tracks sound a tad icy, but rich recordings are revealed in all their glory, with firm and punchy bass, and exquisite clarity riding all the way into the nether regions.
-While these may be designed for professional use — be it stage or studio — make no mistake: UE Pro’s RM offer an epic ride that lets you retrace your steps and rediscover the intricacies of your favorite music like you’ve never heard it before.
+Thanks to their triple shot of advanced, “True Tone” balanced armature drivers, they offer a brilliantly accurate reproduction of exactly what’s been laid down in the recording studio — no artificial colors or preservatives added.
+Rich recordings are revealed in all their glory, with firm and punchy bass, as well as exquisite clarity riding all the way into the nether regions.
+While these may be designed for professional use — be it stage or studio — make no mistake: UE’s 18+ offer an epic ride that lets you retrace your steps and rediscover the intricacies of your favorite music like you’ve never heard it before.
 Read our full review here.

 Buy them now from: